thudfactor/thudfactor/src/posts/2023/12/exploring-rgb/index.md

 Similar to the old "Red, Yellow, Blue" system is the "Red, Blue, Green" system.
 This color model works well with light.
 You can get black by reducing _all_ of the light, and you get white by turning red, blue, and green up to their full intensities.
 Old color CRT displays used tiny red, blue, and green phosphor dots, and modern televisions use the same colors but different technologies.

+A lot of articles about color models have illustrations of the models as 3D objects which, while cool, are really hard for me to follow.
+I think it’s easier to see what’s going on with color bars and swatches, so let’s look at what each of the R, G, and B values look like on their own below.

 <figure class="right">
   <labeled-swatch color="#ff0000" label="#ff0000 — red"></labeled-swatch>
   <labeled-swatch color="#00ff00" label="#00ff00 — green"></labeled-swatch>